cs161-staff/textbook/network/wpa.md

 WPA2-Enterprise that you might be familiar with.

-Instead of using one WiFi password for all users, WPA2-Enterprise gives authorized a unique username and password.
+Instead of using one WiFi password for all users, WPA2-Enterprise gives authorized users a unique username and password.
 In WPA2-Enterprise, before the handshake occurs, the client connects to a secure authentication server and proves its identity to that server by providing a username and password.
 (The connection to the authentication server is secured with TLS, which is covered in